Saghen/blink.compat/README.md

 ## Options

-A complete list of all configuration options
+A complete list of all configuration options and their defaults

 ```lua
 opts = {